enisbe1/xSS-Testing/README.md

 # Requirements

-The entire appliaction is built in Python.
-The application's GUI we used the tkinter module.<br> For the script to function properly the libraries that need to be installed are :<br> pip3 install requests bs4.
+The entire appliaction is built in Python and the tkinter module is used for the application's GUI .<br> For the script to function properly the libraries that need to be installed are :<br> pip3 install requests bs4.
 <br>
 <br>